DragonBuild/llvm-logos/README.md

 I'll update this README.md in the future with better info.

+---

-This is a modern continuation of Evan Swick's https://github.com/eswick/clang-logos, continued in his memory.
+This is a modern continuation of Evan Swick's https://github.com/eswick/clang-logos, who has unfortunately since passed away.

+Its maintenance has since been continued by cynder